“Royal Dinner” at the Henry E. Huntington’s Mansion at San Marino Ranch (1926)

 By Nancy Armitage

 Mr. H. E. Huntington’s “Royal Dinner” was on Friday, July 23, 1926.
 By the black & white photo pictured in Hertrich’s Botanical Garden Book.
-For the Royal Dinner: It appears they used French Haviland dinner plates (not pictured) & French Baccarat crystal.
-There were 2 sterling silver candelabras with 10 candles each; with white shades with pink roses on them.
+For the Royal Dinner: It appears they used French Haviland dinner plates (not pictured) & French Baccarat crystal glasses.
+There were 2 sterling silver candelabras with 10 candles each; with white shades with roses on them.

 The Henry Huntington Dining Room at the San Marino Ranch; which became the Huntington Library.
 Imagine this Dining Room table set for 24 dinner guests for “Royal Dinner”.
 The Huntington Collection of Romney portraits paintings on the walls.
 The Dining Table graced with a white Damask tablecloth with French Haviland dinnerware & fancy French Baccarat crystal glasses.
 Also, 20 candles lit on the table with 5 small flower arrangements along the middle of the table.
 Photo Credit: Nancy Armitage